 Service-minded neighbors like McCarter are everywhere, yet most seldom draw attention to themselves.
 These humble leaders are weaving connections at a time when community ties throughout the U.S. are frayed and risk coming apart.
 Inspired by their work, the Aspen Institute, along with the New York Times columnist David Brooks, launched Weave: The Social Fabric Project, an initiative that identifies and supports the people quietly working to strengthen America’s communities.

-The project began by cold-calling towns and cities across the U.S., said Brooks, Weave’s executive director.
+The project began by cold-calling towns and cities across the U.S., said Brooks, Weave’s former executive director and chair.
 They’d simply contact civic leaders and ask, “Who do people trust most in your community?”
 As they began hearing the same names over and over, the Weave staff hit the road to connect with these trusted community members.
 Brooks would invite them out for a meal and ask about their lives, their communities and their work.

 Common themes emerged from the cross-country conversations.
 For example, people kept mentioning hospitality — not in the usual way, but as a radical act.
 To them, friendship and generosity meant an always-open home or simply showing up for others without hesitation or expecting anything in return.
 When someone was in trouble, these “Weavers” said they always found a way to help.

 Their jobs didn’t define them.
 Some were teachers or business owners.
 One ran a distillery, another a coffee shop, and one was a parking lot attendant.
 But what they all had in common was a dedication to lifting up others in the face of today’s self-striving culture.
 Like McCarter, these people made relationships and community success a priority ahead of status, power and money — and often, in spite of personal hardship and pain.